scrapy/scrapy/docs/faq.rst

     instead joining the strings in :attr:`~scrapy.Spider.allowed_domains` into a complex regular expression.

--   If you can `meet the installation requirements`_, use pyre2_ instead of Python’s re_ to compile your URL-filtering regular expression.
+-   If you can meet the installation requirements, use pyre2_ instead of Python’s re_ to compile your URL-filtering regular expression.
 See :issue:`1908`.